OpenMoonRay/openmoonray-docs/docs/moonray/maps/ClampMap.md

         default: 0.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the minimum value output by this map when 'clamp' is enabled</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the minimum value output by this map when 'clamp' is enabled</p>

     <h3>input</h3>